Swivel-Finance/gost/docs/redeemer/Redeemer.md

 | Type | Description |
 | --- | --- |
 |`bool` | true if the address was set, false otherwise

 ### setSwivel
-Sets the feenominator to the given value
+sets the feenominator to the given value